-Eligible submissions can originate from regularly scheduled news broadcasts (newscasts, news magazines, morning shows etc.) as well as live coverage and news specials.
-Entries can focus on coverage of a particular event (live coverage of a breaking event, for example, or planned coverage of an anticipated event like an election etc.); Coverage of a particular story (an ongoing series of investigative reports on a single topic); or a particular broadcast of a regularly scheduled show (the Jan 10 episode of Show X presented particular challenges and/or was particularly skillfully executed etc.).
+Eligible submissions may originate from regularly scheduled live and taped news broadcasts (newscasts, news magazines, morning shows etc.), as well as live coverage and news specials.
+Entries may focus on coverage of a particular event (live coverage of a breaking event, for example, or planned coverage of an anticipated event like an election etc.); Coverage of a particular story (an ongoing series of investigative reports on a single topic); or a particular broadcast of a regularly scheduled show (the Jan 10 episode of Show X was particularly well-executed, etc.).

-Statue-eligible: Technical Supervisors, Technical Directors, Electronic Camera Persons, Video Engineers, Graphics Operators, Senior Audio Engineers, Audio Engineers, Senior Maintenance Engineers, Broadcast Media Manager/Network Engineers.
-Other mission critical and/or derivative technical positions that make a significant contribution to the technical achievement may be considered on a case-by-case basis.
+Statue-eligible: Technical Supervisors, Technical Managers, Technical Directors, Video Engineers, Field Engineers, Field IT Engineers, Senior Video Controls, Electronic Camera Persons, ENG Camera Operators and Video Controls, Video file Playback Operators/Editors, Graphics Operators, Senior Audio Engineers, Audio Engineers, Audio Mixers, Audio Support, Senior Maintenance Engineers, Broadcast Media Manager/Network Engineers, Stage Managers.
+Producers, Developers, Software Engineers, Analysts, and other potentially mission-critical and/or derivative technical positions that make a significant contribution to the submission may be considered upon a review of the work and a petition detailing their contributions.